maialenz/WetPaws/TESTING.md

 All the screenshots to my manual tests on various major devices are below:

-- Samsung Galaxy S8+ (My personal device) (mobile device): As mentioned before, I continuously tested my code on my own mobile device as I went writting and styling the code, so I could see how it looked on mobile devices.
+- Samsung Galaxy S8+ (My personal device) (mobile device): As mentioned before, I continuously tested my code on my own mobile device as I went writting and styling the code, so I could see how it looked on smaller screens.
 Thanks to testing on my phone I noticed some headings had to be made smaller so they did not look oversized.
 Below there is screenshots of a last test done on this device:

   - [Samsung S8+ screenshot index](docs/testing/device+browser-tests/Samsungs8+screenshot-index.jpg)
   - [Samsung S8+ screenshot services](docs/testing/device+browser-tests/samsungs8+screenshot-services.jpg)